buildpacks/spec/extensions/project-descriptor.md

 ]
 ```

-A list of files to exclude from the build (while including everything else)
+A list of files to exclude from the build (while including everything else):

 ```toml
 [build]